Position Status / Start Date

 About Code Nation

-Code Nation brings together a community of students, technologists, teachers, business leaders, and other champions.
+Code Nation is a community of high school students, technologists, teachers, business leaders, and other champions.
 A movement spanning cities, cultures, and industries, our community builds bridges across social and economic divides and unites people with the power to change each others’ lives.

-Founded in 2012, Code Nation equips students with the skills, experiences, and connections that together create access to careers in technology.
-With a volunteer teaching cohort of professional web and software developers and a network of school and company partners, we provide coding courses and work-based learning programs to students who attend under-resourced high schools.
+Code Nation equips students with the skills, experiences, and connections that together create access to careers in technology.
+With a volunteer teaching cohort of over 300 professional web and software developers and a network of school and company partners, we provide coding courses and work-based learning programs to students who attend under-resourced high schools.
 Our industry-aligned curriculum and vast network of supporters provide students with the tech skills and social capital they need to break into the tech workforce.

 Code Nation is committed to being an inclusive, pro-Black, and anti-racist organization.
+Ideal candidates are committed to educational and tech equity and working against institutional inequities.
 We believe that anyone can learn to code, and everyone should have access to careers in the thriving tech workforce.
-Ideal candidates are committed to educational and tech equity and working against institutional inequities in all forms.

 We are looking for a passionate, creative leader who is inspired by our mission and ready to work exceptionally hard to create access to tech careers for youth growing up in Chicago.
 As a Program Manager, you’ll have the unique opportunity to work as a bridge builder between our school partners, volunteers, and students, ensuring the successful delivery of Code Nation’s programs in the community.
-Ideal candidates love teaching and coaching.
-They thrive at building strong relationships.
-They are enthusiastic about taking on new projects, teaching themselves new skills, and embracing challenges with creativity and resourcefulness.
+Ideal candidates love teaching and coaching, are passionate about building strong relationships, and enjoy taking on new projects with innovation and resourcefulness.

 - Manage and ensure success of the program at 5-6 high school sites.
 Coordinate and support teams of volunteers as they teach the Code Nation curriculum.
 Provide instructional coaching and support with the implementation of effective teaching strategies.
 Ensure volunteer satisfaction and retention.